emelie-nilsson/Milstone-project1/README.md

 By clicking on the button ***Join Us*** in the navigation bar, visitors access a form.
 To submit the form, *Name, Email*, and *Phone* need to be filled in correctly.
 A confirmation page appears when the form has been successfully submitted.
 This page contains a button that takes the visitor back to the homepage when clicked.

 ### Future features
+Some ideas about the future:
+*  to expand and have meetups in other citys nearby.
+* to add meetups for other type of needlework such as knitting.
+* to share patterns online.
+* to add tutorials to the website

 ## Technologies Used
 ### Languages